scottjason/nextjs-authentication-boilerplate/README.md

 Boilerplate with JWT authentication middleware using Edge Runtime.

-Builit with NextJS, Typescript and Tailwind
+Builit with NextJS, Typescript, Prisma, PostgreSQL and Tailwind

 -- [Deployed to Vercel, open app.](https://nextjs-edge-runtime.vercel.app/)